Fixed-Rate Ending Soon?, Secure your Rate Now

 What are the rules and requirements for buying a second home?

-People choose to buy another property for a variety of reasons, but you need to be aware of the rules before you take the plunge.
-There are specific regulations around what qualifies as a second home, tax implications and the type of insurance you need.
+People choose to buy another property for various reasons, but you need to be aware of the rules before you take the plunge.
+There are specific regulations on what qualifies as a second home, tax implications and the type of insurance you need.

 What’s classed as a second home?

-A second home is essentially any other property you own that you don’t live in all the time.
-It could be a holiday home, for example, perhaps a property you only live in during the week, one you’ve bought for someone else or that you part-own with a family member.
+A second home is essentially any other property you own that you don’t always live in.
+It could be a holiday home, for example, perhaps a property you only live in during the week, one you’ve bought for someone else, or you part-own with a family member.

 Stamp duty implications